zoot101/snapraid-daily/docs/cron-examples/README.md

 # Knowing the Script is Running

-The author is no expert on cron, but the logging function of systemd seems vastly superior (open to correction!).
+The author is not as experienced on **cron** as using systemd timers, but the logging function of systemd seems vastly superior (open to correction!).

-Sometimes it can be difficult to know the script is actually running, to help with that one can check the **/tmp** directory for the logfiles the script will generate:
+Sometimes if using **cron** it can be difficult to know the script is actually running, to help with that one can check the **/tmp** directory for the logfiles the script will generate:

 ```bash
 snapraid-daily.Xu83jf.txt

 # etc.
 ```

+Alternatively the is seperate logging capability that can be used with **cron**, but that is left up to the user and not considered here.